Listed below are common questions for the pre-pharmacy (guaranteed seat) program.

 Pre-Pharmacy students should be particularly aware of the following situations and contact the Financial Aid Office for more specific information.

 - Entering freshmen are considered “undergraduate” and eligible to receive full financial aid packages during their pre-pharmacy years and through the second year of the professional program.

-- After the second professional year, students are considered “graduate” level and lose all “undergraduate” level financial aid.
-Please see this comment in the Pharmacy Program FAQ or contact the Financial Aid Office for more information.
+- After the second professional year, students are considered “graduate” level.
+Please contact the Financial Aid Office for more information.